fighy2021/fighy2021/README.md

 - 👋 Hi, I’m @fighy2021
 - 👀 I’m interested in Internet of Things,Machine Vision,artificial intelligence,Transposition cipher and more.
-- 🌱 I’m currently learning in electronics.
+- 🌱 I’m currently learning in front end design.
 - 📫 How to reach me
           ig : ""dy8ool,xn"" (2,11)(keyboard)
 - 💞️ I’m looking to collaborate on ...